wanghmin/wanghmin2.github.io/content/publication/wang-2018-pmn/index.md

 - article-journal
 publication: '*Computer Graphics Forum (Pacific Graphics, best paper award)*'
 doi: https://doi.org/10.1111/cgf.13554
-abstract: Abstract Accurate high-resolution simulation of cloth is a highly desired computational tool in graphics applications.
+abstract: Accurate high-resolution simulation of cloth is a highly desired computational tool in graphics applications.
 As single-resolution simulation starts to reach the limit of computational power, we believe the future of cloth simulation is in multi-resolution simulation.
 In this paper, we explore nonlinearity, adaptive